Mongol conquest of the Jin dynasty: Muqali's advance

-Mongol conquest under Ögedei Khan
+Under Ögedei

 When Ögedei Khan succeeded his father, he rebuffed Jin offers of peace talks but the Jin officers murdered Mongol envoys.

 Jin armies under Emperor Aizong successfully stopped several Mongol offensives, with major victories in the process, such as at the Battle of Dachangyuan in 1229, Battle of Weizhou (1230), Battle of Daohuigu (1231).

 The Kheshig commander Doqolqu was dispatched to attempt a frontal attack on Tong Pass, but Wanyan Heda defeated him and forced Subutai to withdraw in 1230.
 In 1231, the Mongols attacked again and finally took Fengxiang.
 The Jin garrison in Chang'an panicked and abandoned the city, pulling back to Henan Province with all the city's population.
 One month later, the Mongols decided to use a three-pronged attack to converge on Kaifeng from north, east and west.
 The western force under Tolui would start from Fengxiang, enter Tong Pass, and then pass through Song territory at the Han River (near Xiangyang) to reemerge south of Kaifeng to catch the Jurchens by surprise.

 Wanyan Heda learned of this plan and led 200,000 men to intercept Tolui.
 At Dengzhou, he set an ambush in a valley with several tens of thousands of cavalry hidden behind the crest of either mountain, but Tolui's spies alerted him and he kept his main force with the supply train, sending only a smaller force of light cavalry to skirt around the valley and attack the Jin troops from behind.
 Wanyan Heda saw that his plan had been foiled and prepared his troops for a Mongol assault.
 At Mount Yu, southwest of Dengzhou, the two armies met in a pitched battle.
 The Jin army had an advantage in numbers, and fought fiercely.
 The Mongols then withdrew from Mount Yu by about 30 li, and Tolui changed his strategy.
 Leaving a part of his force to keep Wanyan Heda occupied, he sent most of his men to strike northwards at Kaifeng in several dispersed contingents to avoid alerting Heda.

 On the way from Dengzhou to Kaifeng, the Mongols easily took county after county, and burnt all the supplies they captured so as to cut off Wanyan Heda's supply lines.
 Wanyan Heda was forced to withdraw, and ran into the Mongols at Three-peaked Hill in Junzhou.
 At this point, the Jin troops on the Yellow River were also diverted southwards to meet Tolui's attack, and the Mongol northern force under Ögedei Khan seized this opportunity to cross the frozen river and join up with Tolui – even at this point, their combined strength was only about 50,000.
 By 1232, the Jurchen ruler, Emperor Aizong, was besieged in Kaifeng.
 They together smashed the Jin forces. Ögedei Khan soon departed, leaving the final conquest to his generals.